-Dr. Schorb’s research uncovers the intersections of print culture and self-making in the Americas in the seventeenth, eighteenth and nineteenth centuries.
+My research explores the intersections of print culture and self-making in the Americas in the seventeenth, eighteenth and nineteenth centuries.

-My current research interests shift away from print culture.
-Through archival analysis of prison journals, handwritten letters, diaries, petitions, manuscripts, hand-made books, and more.
-Tentatively titled Carved in Stone: Toward a Carceral Aesthetics, the project hopes to demonstrate how an array of inmates have historically created and circulated literature from places of unfreedom.
+My future book project, (working title, Carved in Stone: Prison Writing from the Inside Out), advances a new methodology for understanding how the prison leaves its mark on writing by inmate authors.
+Through archival analysis of prison journals, handwritten letters, diaries, petitions, manuscripts, hand-made books, and more, I demonstrate how an array of inmates have historically created and circulated literature from places of unfreedom.

 I am affiliate faculty in the Department of Gender, Sexuality, and Women’s Studies and offer at least one undergraduate or graduate elective course per year in gender or sexualities studies.

-I have longstanding research interests in the history of gender and sexuality, from queer mullets to murderous mothers, from “men-mid-wives” to macaronis.
-My current book project examines how eighteenth- and early nineteenth-century biography, autobiography, and life writing conceptualize and popularize expressions of sexual subjectivity that feel both unique and collective, anticipating what would by century’s end emerge as “modern sexuality.”
+I have longstanding research interests in the history of gender and sexuality, from queer mullets to murderous mothers, from “men-mid-wives” to “macaronis.”
+My current book project, Self-writing and Sexuality in the Long Eighteenth Century, demonstrates how eighteenth- and early nineteenth-century biography, autobiography, and life writing conceptualize and popularize expressions of sexual subjectivity that feel both unique and collective, anticipating what would by century’s end emerge as “modern sexuality.”

 I am an active graduate student advisor and undergraduate mentor, awarded Professor of the Year for Graduate Students from the Graduate Student Council (2013) and Teacher of the Year from CLAS (2011).
 I serve on the graduate advisory board of the Center for Humanities and the Public Sphere and the English Graduate Committee.
 I welcome outreach from current or potential UF graduate students seeking a graduate advisor, director, or committee member.